Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ##### DELETE /result API

 Deletes a result.
-Internally, the result is marked for deletion but will not be removed until the data retention service executes.
+Internally, the result is marked for deletion, but actual files are not removed until the data retention service executes.

 ###### URL